oliverlundquist/oliverlundquist.com/_posts/2018-01-17-typescript-easy-setup-with-laravel-and-vue.markdown

 ---
 layout:           post
-title:            "Typescript easy setup with Laravel and Vue."
+title:            "How to setup TypeScript with Laravel and Vue."
 date:             2018-01-17 15:57:00 +0700
 last_modified_at: 2018-01-17 17:01:00 +0700
 tags:             [laravel, typescript, vue, easy, setup, vue-loader, ts-loader]
-introduction:     "Setup Typescript with Laravel and Vue in a matter of minutes.
-After doing a lot of research on how to setup Typescript with Laravel and Vue I found what I believe is the simplest solution to get it up and running in no time."
+introduction:     "Setup TypeScript with Laravel and Vue in a matter of minutes.
+After doing a lot of research on how to setup TypeScript with Laravel and Vue I found what I believe is the simplest solution to get it up and running in no time."
 ---

 These last couple of weeks, I have been working on a Laravel project with a lot of dynamic interfaces that are heavily dependent on Vue.
 As the project started to get bigger and I was passing around many of the same data objects in different modules I felt that I wanted to secure myself from not accessing wrong properties or passing wrong arguments to functions that I might have written weeks ago.

-For smaller projects I feel that Typescript can be a bit overkill when you just want something up and running fast, however I do definitely see its use cases once the project gets bigger, as I did with this project.
-After doing a lot of research and watching tutorials on how to get Laravel and Vue up and running with Typescript support, I felt that the setup process was very complicated and many of the tutorials didn't use the Vue class component, which I feel is where the real power of Typescript kicks in.
+For smaller projects I feel that TypeScript can be a bit overkill when you just want something up and running fast, however I do definitely see its use cases once the project gets bigger, as I did with this project.
+After doing a lot of research and watching tutorials on how to get Laravel and Vue up and running with TypeScript support, I felt that the setup process was very complicated and many of the tutorials didn't use the Vue class component, which I feel is where the real power of TypeScript kicks in.

 So, I decided to put together a guide that has as few steps as possible and that uses as few third-party dependencies as possible.
 This is the result of me banging my head against the wall for a day in frustration trying different setup methods which most of them failed miserably.
-Follow the steps below if you want to avoid this kind of a headache and stress while setting up Typescript with Vue in Laravel. :)
+Follow the steps below if you want to avoid this kind of a headache and stress while setting up TypeScript with Vue in Laravel. :)

 First, start off by creating a new Laravel project.
 {% highlight plaintext %}